|Retirement Plans for Small Businesses|

 An actuary certifies how much will be required each year to fund the projected retirement payments for all employees.
 The employer then must make the contribution based on the actuarial determination.
-In 2020, the maximum annual retirement benefit an individual may receive is $230,000 ($225,000 in 2019) or 100% of final average pay at retirement.
+In 2021, the maximum annual retirement benefit an individual may receive is $230,000 (unchanged from 2020) or 100% of final average pay at retirement.

 Unlike defined contribution plans, there is no limit on the contribution.
 The employer's total contribution is based on the projected benefits.
 Therefore, defined benefit plans potentially offer the largest contribution deduction and the highest retirement benefits to business owners.SIMPLE IRA retirement plans